Los Banos man suffers major injuries after high-speed motorcycle crash, police say

 As officers started "life-saving" efforts on Brown, they found him in possession of methamphetamine and paraphernalia, Hedden said.
 Brown was transported by air to a Modesto area hospital for potentially life-threatening injuries.

-Hedden said California Highway Patrol took over the investigation into the crash, but the Los Banos Police Department is planning to request criminal charges by the Merced County District Attorney's Office against Brown, including drug and paraphernalia possession and felony evading police officers.
+Hedden said California Highway Patrol took over the investigation into the crash, but the Los Banos Police Department is planning to request criminal charges from the Merced County District Attorney's Office against Brown, including charges of drug and paraphernalia possession and felony evading police officers.

-According to Merced County Superior Court records, Brown was in the middle of a three-year probation evading a police officer.
+According to Merced County Superior Court records, Brown already was on probation for previously evading a police officer.

 Comments